nocomplexity/SecurityArchitecture/05-introduction.rst

 Since you are reading this reference architecture, we assume you are already aware of the complex field of security and privacy.
 Very detailed books, papers and studies exist for learning what security and privacy really is.
-So this reference architecture will not give you in depth detailed background information on all security and privacy aspects.
+So this reference architecture does not provide in depth detailed background information on all security and privacy aspects.
 Not from an organization point of view and certainly not from an IT point of view.